awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-console.md

 **Note**
 Creating a campaign takes time\.

-   After the campaign is created, the page is updated to show the **Test campaign results** section\.
+   After Amazon Personalize finishes creating your campaign, the page is updated to show the **Test campaign results** section\.
 Your screen should look similar to the following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/gs-campaign-test-before-results.png)

 ## Step 4: Get recommendations<a name="getting-started-console-get-recommendations"></a>